Founder

 Dr. Chiquita D. Howard-Bostic was born and raised in Buffalo, New York.
-She began serving the community at the age of fourteen as a Mayor Summer Youth Employee in the Ellicott District Council Office in City Hall.
+She began serving the community at the age of fourteen as a Mayor Summer Youth Employee in City Hall.
 Within four years, she had volunteered at several community organizations as a grant writer and an advocate for marginalized youth and adults.
-By age 21, she was hired as the youngest executive director of human services in the City of Buffalo.
-In 2003, Howard-Bostic relocated to Virginia to extend her graduate-level education and pursue a career in academia.
-Howard-Bostic merged her goal to improve urban and rural communities and a mission to provide social justice initiatives in at-risk communities.
-Since 2017, Howard-Bostic, has worked with the Help Bridge team to train exectives, organizational teams, and youth in WV, VA, MD and abroad.
-Dr. Howard-Bostic has been honored to encourage individuals to achieve lasting positive change.

-Dr. Howard-Bostic received her Ph.D. in Sociology, teaching certificate in Women’s Studies, and a Race and Social Policy research certification at Virginia Polytechnic Institute and State University.
+Dr. Howard-Bostic received a Ph.D. in Sociology, teaching certificate in Women’s Studies, and a Race and Social Policy research certification at Virginia Polytechnic Institute and State University.
 She earned a master’s degree in urban planning and bachelor's degree in legal studies at the State University of New York at Buffalo.
 Dr. Howard-Bostic is an Integrative Wellness Academy (IWA) certified life coach and a licensed qualified administrator of Intercultural Development Inventory (IDI).
 Howard-Bostic is also a certified art theripist.
 Howard-Bostic is a former college associate vice president of diversity, equity, and inclusion and director of institutional assessment.
 She has also served as an executive director of housing and human services and associate community planner in Buffalo, New York.

 Dr. Howard-Bostic has taught online and face-to-face courses in the academic disciplines of sociology, criminal justice studies, psychology, and communications (over 15 different academic courses).
 She promotes teaching methods that center learning.
 Howard-Bostic also inspires students to advance their professional skills and to obtain employment in the areas of criminal justice and social work.